Convention Center station (MetroLink): History

-The station was built within the historic St. Louis Freight Tunnel that originally opened in 1874.
-Built to carry train traffic between the Eads Bridge and the Mill Creek Valley rail yards, it saw its last train (Amtrak) in 1974.
-Renovation of the tunnels began in 1991 to prepare them for the opening of MetroLink in 1993.
-In 1992, just east of this station, a portion of the tunnel beneath Washington Avenue and Broadway collapsed, injuring no one.
+Convention Center was built within the historic Downtown Tunnel, constructed in 1874 to carry trains between the Eads Bridge and the Mill Creek Valley rail yards.
+The tunnel closed after a final Amtrak train passed through in 1974.
+Rehabilitation began in 1991 in preparation for the opening of MetroLink in 1993, which now uses the tunnel to connect communities in Illinois and Missouri via downtown St. Louis.
+In July 1992, just east of this station, a 175-foot section of the tunnel beneath Broadway and Washington Avenue collapsed, injuring no one.